Workers Compensation EMR

 The E-mod rating has a significant effect on the rise and fall of workers comp rates.
-EMR acts either as a credit or debit for your mod.
+Workers compensation EMR acts either as a credit or debit for your mod.
 A modification factor greater than 1.0 is debit mod.
 Debit mod means your compensation claims are greater than expected.
 When claims losses are higher than expected, insurance companies add a surcharge.
-This surcharge will increase the premium rates.
+Also, this surcharge will increase the premium rates.
 Lower than average EMR is credit mod.
 Credit mod means claims losses lower than expected which results in a discount in insurance premiums.

 How Long Do Claims Affect Experience Rating

 It is important to immediately report claims as it stays in the experience mod rating formula for 3 years.
-Immediate reporting of accidents will speed up the filing and closing of claims.
-The sooner the claims close, the sooner they will disappear from the EMR books.
-A company without claims for 3 years will have noticeable reductions in workers’ comp premiums.
+In the same way, immediate reporting of accidents will speed up the filing and closing of claims.
+Also, the sooner the claims close, the sooner they will disappear from the EMR books.
+In addition, a company without claims for 3 years will have noticeable reductions in workers’ comp premiums.

 How You Can Improve Your EMR

 Mod rate is all about a company’s future risk of work-related accidents.
-Maintaining a safe and healthy work environment will lower the frequency of claims losses.
-Making infrequent small claims will improve any company’s EMR.
-To prevent claims losses, businesses must develop programs focusing on these important points.
+Furthermore, maintaining a safe and healthy work environment will lower the frequency of claims losses.
+Moreover, making infrequent small claims will improve any company’s workers’ compensation EMR.
+In fact, to prevent claims losses, businesses must develop programs focusing on these important points.

 - Proactive Workplace Safety Program